George Brooke, 9th Baron Cobham: Career

 In his youth he accompanied his father to the marriage of Princess Mary (sister of King Henry VIII), to King Louis XII of France.
 He returned to France during the 1520s, fighting with distinction around Calais.

 In 1517 or before 1526 he married Anne Bray.
 In July 1523, after the taking or Morlaix, he was invested as a Knight by the Earl of Surrey and succeeded in his father's title in November 1529.
 In 1536 he was one of the 27 peers for the trial of his second cousin Queen Anne Boleyn.
 After the dissolution of the monasteries he received large grants of land.

 In July 1523 after the taking of Morlaix, he was invested as a Knight by Thomas Howard, Earl of Surrey and succeeded to his father's title in November 1529.
 In 1536 he was one of the 27 peers at the trial of his second cousin Queen Anne Boleyn.
 After the Dissolution of the Monasteries he acquired much former monastic property.
 At home in Kent, he fulfilled his feudal duties, serving as Justice of the Peace for the county.
 In 1544, he occupied a high position in the English army that invaded Scotland; later that year, he was appointed commanding officer of English-controlled Calais, a personal possession of the king.
 In 1546 he became Lieutenant-General against the Scots, under the Earl of Hertford.
 He was made a Knight of the Garter on 24 April 1549.

 Brooke's family were dogged by scandal.
-His sister, Elizabeth Brooke, was married to Sir Sir Thomas Wyatt but lived openly in adultery with another man.
+His sister, Elizabeth Brooke, was married to Sir Thomas Wyatt but lived openly in adultery with another man.
 Allegedly she attracted the attention of Henry VIII in 1542, and Eustace Chapuys, the Imperial ambassador, thought that had she tried she could have become Henry's sixth wife.
 His daughter, Elisabeth Brooke, Marchioness of Northampton, was also prone to scandal as from 1543 she had lived with her future husband William Parr, 1st Marquess of Northampton whilst he was separated from his wife Anne Bourchier, 7th Baroness Bourchier.
 They eventually married during the reign of Edward VI, but this was declared invalid by Mary I. In the reign of Elizabeth I, their marriage was finally confirmed as valid.